gcmt/breeze.vim/README.md

 ## Tag jumping
 ![Screenshot](extra/jump.gif "Tag jumping inspired by vim-easymotion")

-As you can see this way of navigating the document is heavily inspired by vim-easimotion.
+As you can see this way of navigating the document is heavily inspired by vim-easymotion.
 To jump to following tags use the command `BreezeJumpF`.
 Use `BreezeJumpB` to move to preceding tags.

-When you fire one of the aforementioned commands, Breeze display colored marks on the tags you can jump to and wait for your choice.
+When you run one of the aforementioned commands, Breeze displays colored marks on the tags you can jump to and wait for your choice.
 Once you have moved to a tag you can easily jump back using the `CTRL+O` vim mapping (:help CTRL+O).
 Note that when you are asked to insert the target